abelson-lab/PAMPHLET/README.md

 ### Gene track file description

+This file (gene track) is needed for PAMPHLET to target all coding exons.
 The gene track list the genomic coordinate for the coding region and transcription region of each gene.

-### Run with example data
+### How PAMPHLET work: an example with myeloid cancer mutations

+COSMIC v97 (Nov 2022) was used for this example.
+This command runs PAMPHLET on myeloid cancer mutations in the default setting.
+Go to the directory where you put the code files and type the following command into the terminal.
 ```
 python3 PAMPHLET.py -t sub_indel -m <cosmic mutation file path> -r <refseq gene file path> -d default -a m
 ```

-### Tool Description

 #### Step 0: Read file and Specify User Preferences

 PAMPHLET takes a COSMIC mutation file and an UCSC gene track as input to output range that targets substitutions and small insertions and deletions (small indels).
 Users can choose only to target mutations that originated from any cancer.
-Separately, the PAMPHLET provides an option to cover the entire coding region of any gene in addition to the ranges covering substitutions and small indels, which is called "cover entire gene."
+Separately, the PAMPHLET provides an option to cover the all coding exons of any gene in addition to the ranges covering substitutions and small indels, which is called "Cover All Coding Exons"

-<p style="text-align: center;"> <strong>Cover Entire Gene:</strong> Whether to cover the entire coding region of any gene.</p>
+<p style="text-align: center;"> <strong>Cover All Coding Exons:</strong> Whether to cover the all coding exons of any gene.</p>

+If you would like to target all the coding exons, enter the gene's HGNC (Human Genome Organisation Gene Nomenclature Committee) symbol.
+You can find the HGNC symbol of any gene by searching in any search engine with the name/symbol you know the gene by, along with the term "HGNC".

 #### Step 1: Cancer Type